TikhonJelvis/RL-book/book/chapter7/chapter7.md

 For ease of exposition, we formalize the problem setting and derive Merton's beautiful analytical solution for the case of $n=1$ (i.e., only 1 risky asset).
 The solution generalizes in a straightforward manner to the case of $n > 1$ risky assets, so it pays to keep the notation and explanations simple, emphasizing intuition rather than heavy technical details.

-Since we are operating in continuous-time, the risky asset follows a stochastic process (denoted $S$)—specifically an Ito process (introductory background on Ito processes and Ito's Lemma covered in Appendix [-@sec:stochasticcalculus-appendix]), as follows:
+Since we are operating in continuous-time, the risky asset follows a stochastic process (denoted $S$)—specifically an Ito Process (introductory background on Ito Processes and Ito's Lemma covered in Appendix [-@sec:stochasticcalculus-appendix]), as follows:
 \index{stochastic process!Ito process}
 \index{time!continuous-time}

 $$dS_t = \mu \cdot S_t \cdot dt + \sigma \cdot S_t \cdot dz_t$$
 where $\mu \in \mathbb{R}, \sigma \in \mathbb{R}^+$ are fixed constants (note that for $n$ assets, we would instead work with a vector for $\mu$ and a matrix for $\sigma$).

 The riskless asset has no uncertainty associated with it and has a fixed rate of growth in continuous-time, so the valuation of the riskless asset $R_t$ at time $t$ is given by: